movasim/eSense-Rubino/README.md

 It is  especially developed for applications where size  and low power consumption are critical requirements.
 In order to  measure air quality for personal wellbeing the gas sensor within the  BME680 can detect a broad range of gases such as volatile organic  compounds *(VOC)*.
+The module that we use for eSense Rubino is CJMCU-680.

 **Main sensor characteristics:**